EctoChris/react-native-popover-tooltip/README.md

 # IMPORTANT

-This was made for a very specific use case and will not be beneficial to many people.
+I modified 'wookoinc/react-native-popover-tooltip' for a very specific use case and will not be beneficial to others.

 # How to install